jeremycherfas/user/pages/03.blog/319.resistance-is-fudgeable/item.md

 <p>Of course there are gaps in our knowledge; there always are.
 But that is not a good reason to block action.
 The final part of the <a href="https://amr-review.org/">McNeill report for the British government</a> has this to say (p 10):</p>

 <blockquote>
-<p>Where gaps in the evidence remain, they should be filled But given all that we know already, it does not make sense to delay action further: the burden of proof should be for those who oppose curtailing the use of antimicrobials in food production to explain why, not the other way around.</p>
+<p><i class="fa fa-quote-left fa-2x fa-pull-left" aria-hidden="true"></i> Where gaps in the evidence remain, they should be filled But given all that we know already, it does not make sense to delay action further: the burden of proof should be for those who oppose curtailing the use of antimicrobials in food production to explain why, not the other way around.</p>
 </blockquote>

-*Cross-posted from Eat This Podcast*
+<i class="fa fa-arrows-alt" aria-hidden="true"></i> *Cross-posted from [Eat This Podcast](https://www.eatthispodcast.com/resistance-is-fudgeable/)*